 The information on this page is designed for the families, carers and friends of service users at Kerwin Court.
 It will give you an insight into what we do, together with an overview of the assessment and rehabilitationprocess.
 At theBrain Injury Rehabilitation Trust(BIRT) we aim to guide service users through the entire process of rehabilitation, as well as offering support, education and continuing help to their families, carers and friends.
 We actively promote the involvement of families in the rehabilitation process, and home leave is encouraged wherever possible.

 If you would like to find out more, we have a wide range of literature available which provides helpful information to those experiencing the physical and emotional trauma of brain injury, as well as support and guidance for their families, friends and loved ones.The Disabilities Trust is committed to developing person centred plans to maximise service users' independence and encourage them to attain their full potential.
 Kerwin Court provides education and emotional support to individual families as required and has a wide range of family information and resources available.

-BIRT offers a nationwide continuum of services for people with acquired brain injury including post-acute hospital based rehabilitation, assessment and rehabilitation, continuing rehabilitation and community support services.
-Duration of placements at Kerwin Court vary, depending on the service users' level of need and their potential for rehabilitation.
-A service for those with longer term rehabilitation needs is also available.
+BIRT offers a nationwide continuum of services for people with acquired brain injury including post-acute hospital-based rehabilitation, assessment and rehabilitation, continuing rehabilitation and community support services.
+The duration of placements at West Heath House varies, depending on the service user's level of need and their potential for rehabilitation. .